Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Marcus Smart included, will be in action at 8:30 PM on Wednesday versus the Miami Heat in the 2023 NBA Playoffs.
+The Boston Celtics, Marcus Smart included, face the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-In this piece we'll break down Smart's stats and trends, helping you make good picks on prop bets.
+Below, we dig into Smart's stats and trends to help you find the best prop bets.

 Marcus Smart Prop Bets vs. the Heat